iocanel/dockerfiles/README.md

 # Desktop dockerfiles

 This repository contains docker images, and usage scripts for desktop application that I am using.
-All images are using alpine as a base and are running as a non-root user, that can be specified at build time.
+All images are using archlinux as a base and are running as a non-root user, that can be specified at build time.

 ## Vision / Motivation